nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

-Once you get the "hello world" example up and running you are ready to dive deeper.
-There are two ways we recommend building with Gadget.
+At Gadget's heart is Docker.
+GadgetCLI makes orchestrating Docker images simple by wrapping up functionality in to one file: gadget.yml.
+Once you get the "hello world" example is up and running you are ready to dive deeper.
+The "hello world" example pulls an image from the Docker Hub.
+It knows to do this because it's defined in the gadget.yml template file.

-1. **Pull Remote Images**

-	In this scenario, images are pulled from a remote location and deployed to hardware.
-See the Pull Images LINK section to learn about this process.

-2. **Build Images Locally**

-	Build images locally on your development computer.
-This takes some Docker knowledge but gives you the most flexibility.
-See the Build Images Locally section LINK to learn more.
+The gadget.yml configuration file is where all of GadgetCLI's functionality stems from.
+Below is an example that pulls an existing image from Docker Hub and enables functionality needed by the container at runtime from gadget.yml.

+## Pull Remote Image: Blink

-To get familiar with each process follow the two Blink tutorials.
-Both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.
+This example blinks an LED on pin 36, CSID0.

-## Requirements

-Before moving forward, make sure you have gone through the Quickstart LINK section to meet the below requirements.

-### Hardware

-* Host computer (Mac, Windows 10 or Linux)
-* Gadget compatible hardware
-	* All examples pictured here are with the Dev Kit
-* USB cable
-	* Micro USB to USB cable (Dev Kit) or
-	* UART serial cable (bare C.H.I.P.
-Pro)

-### Software

-**Host Computer**

-* GadgetCLI
-* Docker

-**Gadget Compatible Hardware**

-* GadgetOS

-### Circuit

-If using a bare C.H.I.P.
-Pro, connect a 5mm LED with a 220 Ohm resistor in series to pin 36 and ground.

-There is no need to build a circuit with the C.H.I.P.
-Pro Dev Kit, it uses the onboard LED on pin 36, CSID0.

-## Pull Image: Blink

-### 1. Open GadgetCLI and Docker
+### 1. Set Up

-Docker works hand in hand with GadgetCLI.
-Open and keep Docker running in the background as you work with GadgetCLI.

-### 2. Connect Hardware

-Connect your board to your host computer via a USB cable.
-The board must be flashed with GadgetOS.
-If flashing the board for the first time unplug and plug the board back in after flashing to power cycle.

-{Pic of Dev Kit connected to host computer}
+Make sure you are set up with all the necessary software.
+Connect C.H.I.P.
+Pro Dev Kit to your host computer via a USB cable.

-### 3. Create project directory
+### 2. Create project directory

 Fire up Terminal and create a space for your project to live in: